Alexandra Burslem

-Dame Alexandra Vivien Burslem DBE DL JP FRSA (née Thornley; born 6 May 1940), also known as Sandra Burslem, is a British academic and educationalist.
+Dame Alexandra Vivien Burslem DBE DL JP FRSA (née Thornley; 6 May 1940 – 3 November 2023), also known as Sandra Burslem, was a British academic and educationalist.

 Biography

+Alexandra (Sandra) Vivien Thornley was born on 6 May 1940 in the Shanghai International Settlement in Shanghai, China.
+Her parents, Stanley Morris Thornley, a chartered accountant from Blackpool, and Myrra (née Kimberley) and older brother Ian had moved to China in 1937, when Stanley got a job with Jardine Matheson.
+After the Pearl Harbor attack in December 1941, Britain declared war on Japan and the British expatriates in the Shanghai International Settlement, including the Thornley family were captured and interned by the Japanese at the Lunghua Civilian Assembly Centre, an internment camp made famous by Empire of the Sun, whose author J. G. Ballard was also imprisoned there.

-Born in Shanghai, China, Dame Alexandra was the daughter of Stanley Morris Thornley, the British Ambassador to China.
-Sandra Thornley returned to England during the expulsion of the foreign nationals that occurred during the Communist Revolution.
-She afterwards attended the Arnold High School for Girls in Blackpool and was married in the year 1960.
+The family lived in the camp until 1946, when the outbreak of peace finally allowed them to return to the United Kingdom, where they settled on the Fylde Coast.
+Burslem subsequently attended the Arnold High School for Girls in Blackpool, where she was an outstanding student.
+She was married in 1960 and quickly had two children, but the marriage did not last.
 At the age of 28, she enrolled on her first degree course while she was a single mother at the University of Manchester (as a mature student) and took a first-class BA degree in Politics and Modern History.
 Following this, she became a lecturer at Manchester Polytechnic and rose gradually to be Deputy Vice-Chancellor and Academic Director by 1992.

 Her academic career culminated in September 1997, when she was named as Vice-Chancellor of Manchester Metropolitan University, where she remained until 2005.

+Personal life and death

+Her first marriage to James Lowe lasted from 1960 until 1971, from which she had two children, Eliot Lowe and Matthew Lowe.
+She married Dr Richard Waywell Burslem in 1977 and gave birth to her third child, Victoria.

+Burslem died on 3 November 2023, at the age of 83.